yannickycpan/reproduceRL/README.md

 # reproduceRL

-You are welcome to send me feedbacks via email: pan6 AT ualberta DOT ca
+You are welcome to send me feedbacks: pan6 AT ualberta DOT ca

 ## How to run the code